TactiCool-HUN/sf2e-anachronism-automation/README.md

 **Environmental Protection**
 - Players can toggle their environmental protection on/off using a macro, there is also a macro to reset the duration.
   - Note!
 This is technically not coded RAI, as it is counting protection timer in about 6 second accuracy, while technically if you turn on environmental protection you expend at minimum 1 full day of charge from it.
-  - Also, this does not (yet) handle armor change, when you change your armor please use the reset macro to reset the duration you have.
+  - Protection is tracked by the armor, feel free to swap them around and such, as long as it's the same
 - Automatically detect Exposed armors
   - Including the rule that all Pathfinder armor are Exposed (technically all non-starfinder armor is marked as Exposed, this can be turned off).
   - Also detects if an armor has a subitem that includes "environmental protection" in its name.